TheCavern/wiki.thecavern.net/docs/plugins/Auction_House.md

+---
+title: Auction House
+slug: /plugins/auction_house
+description: Learn how to use the Auction House
+keywords:
+  - ah
+  - selling
+  - auction
+  - house
+---

 # Auction House

 The auction house is a place players can list items for sale.
 The amount of items you can list at a given time depends on your rank.